StijnSchep/DummyApartmentReservationAPI/README.md

 # DummyApartmentReservationAPI
-NodeJS API which allows users to reservate dummy apartments
+NodeJS API which allows users to reservate dummy apartments.
+The project was created to learn how to build a NodeJS API.